Latent Agents in Networks: Estimation and Targeting: Applications

-Suppose that the seller uses price vector ${{p}}_O$ instead of ${p}_O^\star$.
-Her revenue loss from using the former price vector can be measured as follows:
+Suppose that the advertiser chooses advertising levels ${{p}}_O$ instead of ${p}_O^\star$.
+Her payoff loss from using the former advertising levels can be measured as follows:

-Here, the numerator gives the absolute revenue difference under the optimal prices and under price vector ${{p}}_O$.
-The denominator is the revenue under optimal prices.
-The ratio measures the revenue loss from using prices ${{p}}_O$.
+Here, the numerator gives the absolute payoff difference under the optimal decisions and advertising intensities ${{p}}_O$.
+The denominator is the payoff under optimal decisions.
+The ratio measures the payoff loss from using prices ${{p}}_O$.